rec/rec/resume.md

 https://github.com/SuperDuperDB/superduperdb

-SuperDuperDB is not a database, but a Python system to integrate existing databases with AI tools like vector search and large language models.
+SuperDuperDB is not a database, but a Python system integrating existing databases with AI tools like vector search and LLMs.

-I was tasked with making the working Python codebase "professional" so it could be released to the public as a library.
+I was tasked with making the working Python codebase "professional" so to be released to the public as a library.

-And this I did, by writing many `pytest` tests, adding practically complete typing, enforced with `mypy`, some refactoring and renaming and as much removing as possible.

-As I went, I also wrote reams of readable class, method and function documentation.
+And this I did, by writing many `pytest` tests, adding practically complete typing enforced with `mypy`, refactoring and renaming and removing cruft, and of course writing reams of readable class, method and function documentation.

-I also got to write some design documents, really my favorite part.

-One was for structured logging, monitoring, and journaling, which had a small but useful API, and allowed repeatable computation with fairly marginal extra effort.
-I got it down to three pages, and had a demo of the API as a `pytest` unit test.

-The other design document was for a fully typed server with an automatically generated OpenAPI specification, instead of the existing ad hoc REST server, using FastAPI and Pydantic, and this too came with a tiny demo, one that could actually serve stuff.
+I also got to write some design documents, really my favorite part: for _structured logging, monitoring, and journaling_, which had a small but useful API, and allowed repeatable computation with fairly marginal extra effort; and a design for a _fully typed REST server_ (including a tiny demo!) with an automatically generated OpenAPI specification, instead of the existing ad hoc REST server, using FastAPI and Pydantic

 ### <span>CTO, Engora</span> <span>(April 2021 -- Feb 2023)</span>

 [Engora](https://search.engora.tech/) was an innovative search engine for mechanical engineering parts.

-The founder created a good demo, and then raised money through crowdfunding and Reddit.
-I came in some months after that, first as a consultant and then as CTO.
+The founder created a good demo, and then raised money through crowdfunding.
+I came in some months after as CTO.

 As the CTO I had my hands in everything, but here are the bits I wrote all of (Python, PostgreSQL, SqlAlchemy):